NEW: CNN aviation analyst says surface slick could be fluid leaking from underwater plane

 “It was the site of the highest signal strength or the loudest received signal,” Matthews told CNN, referring to the pings detected by a towed pinger locator, a wing-shaped listening device connected to the ship by a cable.
 “It was also where we had an increase in signal strength as we drove through the area and then a decrease as we drove out of the area.”

-Another possible clue into the plane's disappearance emerged Monday.
+Another possible clue into the plane’s disappearance appeared Monday.

 Australian officials announced the Australian ship Ocean Shield had detected an oil slick Sunday evening.
-It is unclear where the oil came from.
-A 2-liter sample has been collected for examination, but it will take a few days to analyze.
+It is unclear where the oil came from; a 2-liter sample has been collected for examination, and was on its way Tuesday to western Australia for analysis.
+Test results could be days away.

 “I stress the source of the oil has yet to be determined, but the oil slick is approximately 5,500 meters (3.4 miles) downwind … from the vicinity of the detections of the TPL on Ocean Shield,” Houston said.